-During the application opening dates, you can apply for the programmes using our online application form.
-You will be required to submit some details about yourself and your CV.
+Once you’ve found a role that suits your experience and skills, you will need to apply through our online application form.
+You will be required to submit some details about yourself, as well as your resume and cover letter.
 You’ll receive an auto-generated email to let you know we’ve received your application.

-You will be asked to complete the assessment from home, which typically takes about an hour.
-If you’re successful, you may be asked to complete a verification assessment at a later date.
+You will be asked to complete the assessment from home and it typically takes about an hour.
+You may also be asked to complete a verification assessment at a later date.

 Already applied and would like to track the status of your application?

 Have a question about the recruitment process or working at Macquarie?